 If you are looking for a tortoise enclosure on a budget, this is the perfect DIY enclosure for you.
 Start with filling a plastic tub with coconut hip substrate.
 Next, put a hollow fiber at one spot as its hiding cave and a water bowl at the other end.
 Plant lettuce for mandatory vegetation.

-22. Glassy Zen Enclosure
+22. Wired Zen tortoise Enclosure

 23. Tortoise Table House